Friendship Heights–Southeast Line

 The Friendship Heights–Southeast Line, designated as Routes 30N or 30S, is a defunct daily bus routes operated by the Washington Metropolitan Area Transit Authority between Friendship Heights station of the Red Line of the Washington Metro and Naylor Road station or Southern Avenue station of the Green Line of the Washington Metro.
 Both lines operated every 60 minutes at all times.
 Trips were roughly 90 minutes long.
-This line provided service from Friendship Heights, operating through most of NW and SE DC and ending in Southern Prince Georges County via a one bus ride.
+This line provided service from Friendship Heights, operating through most of NW and SE DC and ending in southern Prince George's County via a one bus ride.
 Extra services are provided by the 32, 34, and 36 in Southeast and 31 and 33 in Northwest.

 WMATA ended the service on September 5, 2021, calling it redundant to Routes 31, 32, 33, and 36.